snaheth/postmates-android/README.md

 Thank you!

-Made at Cal Hacks 2015
+I made this API wrapper as part of our Cal Hacks 2015 project.
+We won the Postmates $1000 prize for it!